nickormushev/OVRCOAT/README.md

-# Re-CLIP: From Background to Foreground: Boosting Open-Vocabulary Panoptic Segmentation via Reclassification
+# Re-CLIP: Boosting Open-Vocabulary Panoptic Segmentation via Reclassification

 This repo contains the code for my master thesis in Open-Vocabulary Panoptic Segmentation